- Personal access tokens

 You can use the project access tokens API to programmatically take action, such as rotating a project access token.

-Direct members of a project with at least the Maintainer role receive an email when project access tokens are seven days or less from expiration.
-Inherited members do not receive an email.
+Members of a project with at least the Maintainer role receive an email when project access tokens are nearly expired.

 Group access tokens